-15. To be recommended for the degree of Master of Science, Master in Architecture, or Master in City Planning, a student must not only have a clear record in an approved program of graduate study and research, but his scholastic standing as shown by his cumulative record must be of a distinctly high grade.
-He must have completed satisfactorily a program of at least 96 units, of which 72 units, including a thesis of not less than 20 nor more than 40 units, shall be A subjects.
-If 64 units of A subjects, including thesis, are in a single field, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.
+To be recommended for the graduate degree of Bachelor in Architecture, Master of Science, Master in Architecture, or Master in City Planning, a student must not only have a clear record in an approved program of graduate study and research, but his scholastic standing as shown by his cumulative record must be of a distinctly high grade.
+For the graduate degree of Bachelor in Architecture the student must have completed satisfactorily a program of study of at least 164 units, of which 96 units shall be A subjects, and a thesis, both acceptable to the Department of Architecture.
+For the degree of Master of Science, Master in Architecture, or Master in City Planning the student must have completed satisfactorily a program of study of at least 66 units, of which 42 units shall be A subjects, and a thesis, both acceptable to the department in which he is enrolled.
+If 34 units of A subjects and the thesis are in a single field, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.

-Any Departmental Committee on Graduate Students may accept, in lieu of the thesis required for the degree of Master of Science, with or without specification, a record of satisfactory performance in equivalent work taken at the School of Chemical
+Any Departmental Committee on Graduate Students may accept, in lieu of the thesis required for the degree of Master of Science, with or without specification, a record of satisfactory performance in equivalent work taken at the School of Chemical Engineering Practice.

-Engineering Practice.

-- 16. To be recommended for one of the Engineer degrees listed in Regulation 13, a student must have completed with high scholastic standing a program of at least 192 units of advanced study and research.
-This program shall include a thesis of not less than 20 nor more than 50 units, and shall have been approved by the department of the School of Engineering in which the student is enrolled. - 17.
-The degrees, Doctor of Philosophy and Doctor of Science, awarded in some branch of science or engineering, and the degree, Doctor of Philosophy, awarded in the field of city and regional planning, of industrial economics, of political science, of industrial management, of linguistics, of psychology, or of philosophy certify to the creditable completion of an advanced course of study in the branch or field concerned, and to the performance of an original research of high grade on some topic relevant to that branch or field.
+- To be recommended for one of the Engineer degrees listed in Regulation 2.81, a student must have completed with high scholastic standing a program of at least 162 units of advanced study and a thesis, both acceptable to the department of the School of Engineering in which the student is enrolled. - The degrees, Doctor of Philosophy and Doctor of Science, awarded in some branch of science or engineering, and the degree, Doctor of Philosophy, awarded in the field of city and regional planning, of economics, of political science, of industrial management, of linguistics, of psychology, or of philosophy certify to the creditable completion of an advanced course of study in the branch or field concerned, and to the performance of an original research of high grade on some topic relevant to that branch or field.